oslabs-beta/Kubiquity/README.md

 ### 🏠 [Homepage](https://kubiquity)

->Kubiquity is a real time Kubernetes error monitoring tool that incorporates Prometheus metrics queries for CPU and memory usage that runs locally as an Electron application.
+>Kubiquity is a real-time Kubernetes error-monitoring tool.
+Kubiquity runs locally as an Electron application and incorporates Prometheus metrics queries for a cluster's CPU and memory usage by node.